 Hardship (Emergency) License - Request for Eary Review

 The Hardship criteria allows a license to be reviewed and approved prior to the Board meeting.
 However, the hardship must apply to the "owner" of the project; not to the contractor applying for the license.
-It may also be issued whenever it is in the best interest of the public's safety and welfare.
-Allow two (2) business days for overnight/express mail to reach our office (delivered to the Cashier's Office first).
-We recommend to scan and email a copy of the application as indicated in the instructions on the form; then mail the originals with fee.
+The application must be complete; none of the requirements may be waived.
+See special delivery instructions to expedite request which is to scan and email a copy of the application and then mail the originals with fee.
 This will help to expedite hardship requests needing immediate attention.
 All instructions are outlined in the Hardship application request form.
 Hardships approved prior to the Board meeting are posted on our website.
+The Hardship request form is available at: http://www.tn.gov/regboards/contractors/documents/HardshipRequestForm.pdf

-Note: If there is a law violation or history of complaints, or convictions, the hardship is denied and the applicant will be scheduled for an interview with the Board.
+Note: If there is a law violation, history of complaints,convictions, or an interview is required (BC-A/r), the hardship is denied and the applicant will be scheduled for an interview with the Board.

 Business Information in Tennessee: